giulianopz/giulianopz.github.io/about.md

 I'm Giuliano, a tiny little programmer.
 Once a linguist.

-Computer science and linguistics may seem quite separate fields of research but they actually belong to the same [eternal golden braid](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach) and have [something](https://link.springer.com/article/10.1007/BF01007763) to say to each other.
+Computer science and linguistics may seem quite separate fields of research but they are actually intertwined in an [eternal golden braid](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach) so that there's even [people](https://link.springer.com/article/10.1007/BF01007763) thinking they can contribute to each other.

-I believe that anything can be learned through [deliberate practice](https://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice) and
+I strongly believe that anything can be learned through [deliberate practice](https://en.wikipedia.org/wiki/Practice_(learning_method)#Deliberate_practice) and
-I live by the [Hacker Ethic](https://en.wikipedia.org/wiki/Hacker_ethic), but mediated by [Ivan Illich](http://www.davidtinapple.com/illich/)'s line of thought (people before computers).
+I live by the [Hacker Ethic](https://en.wikipedia.org/wiki/Hacker_ethic), but somehow mediated by [Ivan Illich](http://www.davidtinapple.com/illich/)'s line of thought (people before computers).

 Since Twitter has been [ruined](https://www.theverge.com/c/23972308/twitter-x-death-tweets-history-elon-musk) by that m@th§rf$ck&r, I'm mostly active on [Mastodon](https://hachyderm.io/web/@giulianopz).